 L5 / IC4 · 5–8 years

-Senior Data Engineer interviews probe a different signal than mid-level DE: not whether you've built a pipeline, but whether you've owned a data platform component across multiple teams.
-System design rounds get larger — streaming infra, multi-region warehouses, cross-team data contracts — and the deep-dive round becomes a 60-minute walk-through of a platform piece you've owned for 6+ months.
+If you're going for Senior Data Engineer, the interview probes a different signal than mid-level: not whether you can build a pipeline, but whether you own what your pipelines promise other teams: the 6am freshness SLA, the warehouse model three teams build on, and the call on when the platform adopts a new tool versus buys one.
+System design rounds get larger, streaming infra, multi-region warehouses, cross-team data contracts, and the deep-dive round becomes a 60-minute walk-through of a platform piece you've owned for 6+ months.

 Expect a project deep-dive replacing one of the coding rounds, harder system design on streaming / real-time / multi-region, and at least one round with a staff engineer who'll grill you on the trade-offs in your past designs.